buildcom/the-sorting-hat/README.md

 ## Deployment

-1. When the PR is approved and merged, it will kick off the `release.yml` workflow which will bump the version, build the action and push it to the `v1` branch which production workflows point to.
+1. When the PR is approved and merged, it will kick off the `release.yml` workflow which will bump the version and push it to the `v1` branch which production workflows point to.
 1. The changes will take effect immediately since the production workflows point to the `v1` branch version.
 We could change this to use the actual tags/version numbers at some point for safety, but that would require changing the consuming workflows so this is simpler.